MitVinay/youtube_chrome/README.md

 - Ensure that the YouTube API credentials are set up properly to allow access to video data.
 - Handle errors and edge cases, such as invalid video IDs or restricted videos.

+# Analysis
+- Total Comments
+- Unique Commenters
+- Average Comment Length
+- Average Sentiment Score (out of 10)
+- Pie Chart of Sentiment Distribution
+- Sentiment Trend over time
+- Comment Wordcloud
+- Top 25 comments

+# Model Explanation
+- The best-performing combination was using the **LightGBM model** with **bi-gram tokenization**.
+- Handled **imbalanced data** using the **ADASYN (Adaptive Synthetic Sampling) technique**.
+- Used **TF-IDF** for feature extraction.
+- Optimized the model using **Optuna** for hyperparameter tuning, achieving the best performance.

 # Architecture